 Each source is an individual who we deemed a promising candidate for a role within a high growth tech company.
 Most are gainfully employed and many were recommended as exceptionally talented.
 As a result, our salary numbers might be skewed towards the top of the range.

 We elected not to show compensation figures related to equity or options.
-It’s often tough to put an annual $ value on equity.
+Though this was a significant aspect of the comp package for many execs, it’s often tough to put an annual dollar value on equity.